ZhengyuZhao/Targeted-Transfer/README.md

 <!-- <p align="center">
   <img src="https://github.com/ZhengyuZhao/color_adversarial/blob/master/figures/figure1.PNG" width='600'>
 </p> -->
 > **Abstract**: Achieving transferability of targeted attacks is reputed to be remarkably difficult.
-Currently, state-of-the-art approaches are resource-intensive because they necessitate training model(s) for each target class with additional data.
-In our investigation, we find, however, that simple transferable attacks which require neither additional data nor model training can achieve surprisingly high targeted transferability.
-This insight has been overlooked until now, mainly due to the widespread practice of unreasonably restricting attack optimization to a limited number of iterations.
-In particular, we, for the first time, identify that a simple logit loss can yield competitive results with the state of the arts.
-Our analysis spans a variety of transfer settings, especially including three new, realistic settings: an ensemble transfer setting with little model similarity, a worse-case setting with low-ranked target classes, and also a real-world attack against the Google Cloud Vision API.
-Results in these new settings demonstrate that the commonly adopted, easy settings cannot fully reveal the actual properties of different attacks and may cause misleading comparisons.
-We also show the usefulness of the simple logit loss for generating targeted universal adversarial perturbations in a data-free and training-free manner.
+The current state of the art has resorted to resource-intensive solutions that necessitate training model(s) for each target class with additional data.
+In our investigation, we find, however, that simple transferable attacks which require neither additional data nor model training can achieve surprisingly strong targeted transferability.
+This insight has been overlooked until now, mainly because the widespread practice of attacking with only few iterations has largely limited the attack convergence to optimal targeted transferability.
+In particular, we, for the first time, identify that a very simple logit loss can yield even better results than the resource-intensive state of the art.
+Our analysis spans a variety of transfer scenarios, especially including three new, realistic scenarios: an ensemble transfer scenario with little model similarity, a worse-case scenario with attacks targeting low-ranked classes, and also a real-world attack on the Google Cloud Vision API.
+Results in these new transfer scenarios demonstrate that the commonly adopted, easy scenario cannot fully reveal the actual properties of different attacks and may cause misleading comparisons.
+We also show the usefulness of the simple logit loss for generating targeted universal adversarial perturbations in a data-free manner.
 Overall, the aim of our analysis is to inspire a more meaningful evaluation on targeted transferability.

 ### Requirements
 torch>=1.7.0; torchvision>=0.8.1; tqdm>=4.31.1; pillow>=7.0.0; matplotlib>=3.2.2;  numpy>=1.18.1;